Inside Ivanka’s Dreamworld

 Read: The very male Trump administration

 All the same, Ivanka has not presented nearly as big a target as her husband has.
 In the president’s view, that’s because she’s “a very honest person,” as he put it to me.
-A more likely reason is that Democrats are reluctant to go after the president’s children, especially a daughter whom many lawmakers have to come to regard, rightly or wrongly, as relatively benign.
+A more likely reason is that Democrats are reluctant to go after the president’s children, especially a daughter whom many lawmakers have come to regard, rightly or wrongly, as relatively benign.
 When House Democrats issued a demand for documents from 81 individuals and organizations in Trump’s orbit, Ivanka was not on the list.
 An accommodating view of Ivanka has come to permeate the West Wing as well, which is perhaps what happens when you succeed in helping oust the bulk of officials who dislike you.
-By January 2019 Kelly too was out of a job.
+By January 2019, Kelly too was out of a job.
 (The East Wing is only as welcoming as it needs to be.
 Asked whether the first lady and first daughter get along, the source close to Ivanka told me that they have a “desire to be mutually respectful” but that their relationship is certainly not “affectionate.”
 Ivana told me of Ivanka’s feelings toward Melania: “She likes her fine, because she didn’t cause me to break up the marriage like the other one—I don’t even want to pronounce her name.”
-Stephanie Grisham, a spokeswoman for the First Lady, added that “They’ve always shared a close relationship and still do today.”)
+Stephanie Grisham, a spokeswoman for the first lady, added that “they’ve always shared a close relationship and still do today.”)

 Ask White House staffers today about Jared, and they’ll gripe that he operates as the president’s de facto chief of staff.
 Ask about Ivanka, and you’ll hear how she always says hello in the hallway and asks after your children.
 You’ll hear that she is a devoted mother.
 You’ll hear about the time she saw a positive piece of press on a colleague, printed it out, had her father sign it, framed it, and delivered it to that person as a gift.